 But according to many spiritual traditions, there is a truer level of identification, a more authentic and foundation level of being.
 This absolute level transcends our thoughts and emotions, and can be viewed as the vast open space within which all our thoughts and emotions arise.
 The absolute level is like the sky, infinite, utterly accommodating, and permanent.
 The relative level is like clouds that arise in that sky, limited, obscuring, and always temporary.
 If we have no sense of this vast inner space of our own heart and mind (the absolute), then we have no choice but to contract and identify with what arises in that space (the relative).
 Thus occurs a tragic and primordial identity theft that is the source of all our suffering.

+While spiritual pursuits and practices like meditation are not meant to address depression, there are aspects that may be helpful, in my experience.
 In many ways the spiritual path is about learning how to let go of the clouds, and coming to identify with the space.
 It’s about releasing our contraction, our grip on the thoughts and emotions that flow through our mind, and relaxing into the spacious awareness within which those thoughts and emotions arise.
 It’s about dis-identifying with who we are not (any thought or emotion) and coming to identify with who we truly are.